You are here:Home1/Los Angeles2/Top 10 Best Nightclubs in Los Angeles in 2022

 Looking to go on an epic night out at one of the best nightclubs in Los Angeles?
 We got you covered.
 From swanky exclusive nightclubs to massive warehouse-style venues – Los Angeles is home to some of the top nightclubs in the nation.
 Here are the ten best ones that you MUST check out.

-Unlike other cities, Los Angeles does sleep, with most clubs and bars closing at 2am.
-However, that does not mean that the city’s nightlife is not as lively as it is in other fast-paced locales.
+Unlike other cities, Los Angeles does sleep, with most clubs and bars closing at 2:00 AM.
+That does not mean that the city’s nightlife is any less lively as other fast-paced locales.
 There are places to party past midnight all over town which offer live music, thumping mixes spun by DJs, and even a killer warehouse party every now and then.
-No matter which club you end up at, keep your eyes open for sighting an A-list partygoer or guest at the venues, for this is the home of Hollywood’s royalty and you never know when a celebrity or two might go dancing past.
+No matter which club you end up at, keep your eyes open for sighting an A-list partygoers, for this is the home of Hollywood’s royalty and you never know when a celebrity or two might go dancing past.

 Looking for a posh, classy, rustic-looking nightclub with a sophisticated crowd?
 Warwick should be your go-to spot from now on.
 With a “bottle service only” rule, most of the crowd at Warwick will be dressed to impress: you’ll often find men dressed in suits and ladies in trendy & classy outfits.
 And if you’re a long time partying Angeleno, you might have known Warwick as Club L before the venue rebranded.
 The club is located in a warehouse made up of exposed brick, fireplaces, and unfinished ceilings which give it a rough and indie feel but offers a killer beverage selection.
 At Warwick, you’ll be able to enjoy your VIP experience while sipping seasonal craft cocktails made with high quality alcohol and ingredients.